ephes/django_async/article_sorted.md

     return middleware
 ```
-This middleware just add an elapsed field to every json response
+This middleware just adds an elapsed field to every json response
 to record the duration of each request.

 To take effect, you also have to add this middleware to `mysite/settings.py`: